How Metrics Impact Manager and Employee Performance

 The metrics forced managers to cut corners on treating employees like humans and caused employees to apply Band-Aid fixes instead of finding root causes and optimal customer solutions.

-In addition, the metrics they tracked failed to measure repeat customers calls and employee missteps.
+In addition, the metrics they tracked failed to measure repeat customer calls and employee missteps.
 Repeat customer issues seemed to climb at the same rate as customer resolution, only the problems weren't fully resolved, especially on first contact.
-Some customers went through three tiers of support and escalation two or more times before final resolution.
+Some customers went through three tiers of support and escalation two or more times before the final resolution.
 So much for customer lifetime value, hence the churn.

 If decision-makers put two-and-two together, they would have seen that the support queue was excessively busy because closing tickets took priority over finding ultimate solutions.
 Meaning if engineers had the time to do the job right the first time, they would have had fewer reoccurring tickets.